ACCESS-NRI/training-day-2024-find-analyse-data/ARE_setup_guide.md

 <p align="center"><img src="assets/ARE_setup_guide/setup_image2.png" alt="drawing" width="50%"/></p>

 ## Step 3:
-You will now presented with the main JupyterLab instance configuration form.
+You will now be presented with the main JupyterLab instance configuration form.
 Please complete **only** the fields below - leave all other fields blank or to their default values.

 <p align="center"><img src="assets/ARE_setup_guide/setup_image3.png" alt="drawing" width="50%"/></p>